- The Memorial Union is not responsible for any article lost in the building. The Lost and Found is located in the Memorial Union Office.

 - Consult our staff for other requirements and explanations of liquor laws that are applicable in the state of Michigan.

 All Michigan Tech buildings are smoke-free.
 As of September 3, 2013 the entire campus is smoke-free.
-No smoking is permitted anywhere on campus.
+No smoking is permitted anywhere on campus in accordance with the Michigan Tech Smoke-Free Policy.

 - All public bulletin boards and pillars in the Memorial Union have been designated for postings by members of the University and the local community; i.e., apartment for rent, stereo for sale, events and help wanted notices.
 There is also a ride board on the first floor of the Memorial Union near the Student Organization Office for public use.